Policies to help us take care of the planet, support wildlife and better farming.

 23. Support the local economy, with planning laws, taxation and local currencies to support small scale local outlets and minimise the need for motorised transport.

-This manifesto focusses on the environment, but all other policy changes need to follow.
+This manifesto focuses on the environment, but all other policy changes need to follow.
 The principle of full transparency and public control is central and should give confidence in the manifesto even before all policies can be decided.

 nature & economics, Sustainability, England, Northern Ireland, Scotland, Wales, Article